coralproject/ask-docs/docs_dir/products/askuserguide.md

 #### Adding Questions

 To add a question, simply click on a question type located in the left panel or drag and drop that question into the form builder.
-You can rearrange questions by dragging a question by it's number and dropping it into the correct location, or by using the up and down action buttons on a question.
+You can rearrange questions by dragging a question by its number and dropping it into the correct location, or by using the up and down action buttons on a question.

 #### Question Types